Laboratory (Lab) Tests

 Some information that comes from your VA health record may not be presented right away in My HealtheVet or your VA Blue Button.
 This is because your information may first need to be reviewed by a member of your VA health care team.
 Also, if needed, this gives your provider time to discuss your results with you before you view them in My HealtheVet.

-- VA Pathology Reports (Surgical Pathology, Cytology and Electron Microscopy) are available 14 calendar days after they have been completed.
+VA Pathology Reports (Surgical Pathology, Cytology and Electron Microscopy) are available 36 hours after they have been completed.
 Some studies done at a non-VA facility may not be available or they may not necessarily include an interpretation.

 If you have any questions about your information please visit the Frequently Asked Questions or contact your VA health care team.